pvnotpv/pvnotpv.github.io/_posts/2024-04-18-solslayout.md

 date: 2024-04-18
 categories: [solidity]
 tags: [solidity,solidityslots,soliditylayout]
-descrption: In depth explanation of solidity storage and layout.
+description: In depth explanation of solidity storage and layout starting from the basics of hexadecimal.
 ---

 Sources I've used to learn this topic.